benkuly/trixnity/README.md

 # Trixnity

 Trixnity is a cross-plattform [Matrix](matrix.org) client SDK written in Kotlin.
-This SDK supports JS and JVM (native not working yet) as targets.
+This SDK supports JVM as targets ( native and JS not working yet due to a bug in kotlinx.serialization).
 [Ktor](https://github.com/ktorio/ktor) is used for the HTTP client/server and [kotlinx.serialization](https://github.com/Kotlin/kotlinx.serialization) for the serialization/deserialization.

 If you want to use Trixnity in combination with Spring Boot, have a look